Best Home Insurance in Myrtle Beach, South Carolina (2026)

 Evaluate Deductibles and Payment Options

-Choose deductibles you can afford to pay out-of-pocket after damage occurs.
-Higher deductibles lower your premiums but increase costs when filing claims.
+Choose deductibles you can afford to pay out of pocket after damage occurs.
+Higher deductibles lower your premiums but increase your costs when you file a claim.
 Many Myrtle Beach insurers offer separate wind and hail deductibles for hurricane damage.
-Consider annual payment discounts versus monthly payment flexibility based on your cash flow.
+Weigh annual payment discounts against monthly payment flexibility based on your cash flow.

 6. 6